matestack/matestack-ui-core/docs/getting-started/quick-start.md

 * [x] Navigate to `localhost:3000/posts`

-You should see a basic index page with a form on top.
-When submitting the form without any values, ActiveRecord errors should appear below the inputs without browser page reload.
-When submitting valid data, the form should reset automatically without browser page reload, but you would have to reload the browser in order to see the new post!
-That's why we need to add the `async` component.
+You should see a basic index page with a form at the top.
+When submitting the form without any values, ActiveRecord errors should appear below the input fields without a browser page reload.
+When submitting valid data, the form should reset automatically without a browser page reload, but you will still have to reload the browser in order to see the new post!

+To get that reactivity to work, we need to add the `async` component.

-## Add Matestack's async component
+## Add Matestack's Async Component

 * [x] Add `success: { emit: "submitted" }` to the form config
 * [x] Wrap the `post_list_partial` with an `async`, configured to rerender when the event `submitted` is received